Editor’s note: We’re constantly updating this post with the latest information about airline change and cancellation waivers.

 All Southwest tickets can always be canceled or changed without incurring a fee, though fare differences may still apply.

 Budget carrier Sun Country is waiving all change and cancellation fees for any travel scheduled through May 31, 2020.
 Just use the airline’s MyTrips system to do so.
 Cancelling will get you a travel credit, which is good for another year.

 The airline also waives change and cancellation fees for all flights at least 60 days ahead of departure.
-Read more on Sun Country’s policy.

 What About Award Tickets Booked with Miles?